rancher/rancher.github.io/rancher/v1.2/zh/installing-rancher/installing-server/basic-ssl-config/index.md

 * For Rancher instances with a [bind mounted database]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/installing-rancher/installing-server/#bind-mount-mysql-volume), follow the [upgrade instructions for bind mounted instances]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/upgrading/#upgrading-rancher-launched-using-bind-mounts).
 * For Rancher instances launched using an external database, stop and remove the existing Rancher container.
 Launch the new container using the same [instructions for connecting to an external database]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/installing-rancher/installing-server/#external-db).

 > **Note:** After your new Rancher server is running, please make sure to **remove** the old Rancher instance.
-Otherwise, if your machine is rebooted, your old Rancher instance will start up as we have included `--restart=always` to the `docker run` commands.
+Otherwise, if your machine is rebooted, your old Rancher instance will start up as we have included `--restart=unless-stopped` to the `docker run` commands.

 ### Example Nginx Configuration